History

 Facility Funding

-Senator Robert C. Byrd funds Harts facility
+Harts facility funding from Senator Robert C. Byrd

 Grand Opening (NAP)